Extending Curvy Splines

 • First, read the API Introduction

 • Second, you should read the docs and thoroughly examine the provided examples.
-If you stuck, feel free to ask at the forum
+If you get stuck, feel free to ask at the forum

 • Use the source, Luke!
 Examine classes that provide similar functionality and see how it's done!